 I blinked.
 “Seriously?”

 Meanwhile, life in The Elms brought small victories.
-I picked up translation gigs through a Dublin agency seeking Czech interpreters.
+I picked up occasional work through a Dublin agency seeking Czech interpreters.
 My first assignment: Social Services, interpreting for a worker interviewing a Czech couple hoping to adopt a boy.
-Questions pried into every corner—abuse, neglect, despair.
+The questions focused solely on whether abuse had occurred, probing delicately but firmly.
 I translated silently, observing, absorbing, my own life momentarily set aside.

 “Hello, you back there.
 Where are you from?” she demanded.